Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 The accessibility function of GreenExp is based on the concept of spatial proximity, meaning measuring distance to nearest greenspace.
 ### Greenspace access
 **[Global Coverage]** <br />
 The greenspace_access function provide the ability to determine the nearest greenspaces to given address locations and assess their accessibility within a specified buffer distance.
-By default, the functions utilize a euclidean buffer around the address locations and calculate the shortest distance to the centroid of the greenspaces.
+By default, the functions utilize an euclidean buffer around the address locations and calculate the shortest distance to the centroid of the greenspaces.
 This is achieved using the K-nearest neighbors (KNN) algorithm with the [FNN](https://rdrr.io/cran/FNN/man/knn.html) package, to calculate the euclidean distance between the address location and the greenspaces.

 Furthermore, the functions allow for the option to utilize a network distance instead of the euclidean distance.
 In this case, the distance calculation is performed using the [sfnetworks](https://cran.r-project.org/web/packages/sfnetworks/index.html) package, which leverages road networks to calculate distances between points.
 It should be noted that, network distance calculation is very time consuming for large number of address locations.